fluencelabs/cli/docs/commands/README.md

 USAGE
   $ fluence deploy [DEPLOYMENT-NAMES] [--no-input] [--off-aqua-logs] [--env <value>] [--priv-key <value>]
-    [-k <value>] [--relay <value>] [--ttl <value>] [--dial-timeout <value>] [--particle-id] [--import <value>] [--no-build] [--tracing] [--marine-build-args <value>] [--auto-match]
+    [-k <value>] [--relay <value>] [--ttl <value>] [--dial-timeout <value>] [--particle-id] [--import <value>] [--no-build] [--tracing] [--marine-build-args <value>] [--auto-match] [-u]

 ARGUMENTS
   DEPLOYMENT-NAMES  Comma separated names of deployments.
-Example: "deployment1,deployment2" (by default all deployments
-                    will be used)
+Can't be used together with --deal-ids flag

 FLAGS
   -k, --sk=<name>                                  Name of the secret key for js-client inside CLI to use.
 If not
                                                    specified, will use the default key for the project.
-If there is no fluence project or there is no default key, will use user's default key
+If there is no fluence project or there is no default key, will use user's default key -u, --update                                     Update your previous deployment
       --[no-]auto-match                            Toggle automatic matching.
 Auto-matching is turned on by default --dial-timeout=<milliseconds>                [default: 60000] Timeout for Fluence js-client to connect to relay peer